Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 At-risk groups

-Medical statistics say that among men, emphysema is 3 times more common than among women.
-The disease affects in most cases the elderly (over 60 years old).
+Medical statistics say that emphysema is 3 times more common among men than among women.
+The disease mostly affects older people (over 60 years of age).

-The spread is great among people of occupations associated with the inhalation of harmful substances: coal dust, small particles of asbestos, toxic fumes of some paints.
-Smoking significantly complicates the picture and can be an independent cause of the onset of the disease.
+Prevalence is high among people in occupations associated with inhalation harmful substances: coal dust, small particles of asbestos, toxic fumes from some paints.
+Smoking significantly complicates the picture and can be an independent cause of the disease.

-The scheme of the development of emphysema in a smoker
+Scheme of development of emphysema in a smoker

 Emphysema can be either congenital (associated with genetic mutations) or acquired.
 The main prerequisites are: